reiver/guide-onboarding/README.md

 ## Check List: After They Join

-☐ If they were given a corporate e-mail account — and they _might_ not be given one, but if they are given one — was a corporate e-mail account set up for them?
+☐ If they were given a corporate e-mail account — and they _might_ not be given one, but if they are given one — was a **corporate e-mail account** set up for them?

-☐ If they were given a corporate e-mail account — and they _might_ not be given one, but if they are given one — were they trained how to use the corporate e-mail account?
+☐ If they were given a corporate e-mail account — and they _might_ not be given one, but if they are given one — were they trained how to use the **corporate e-mail account**?

-☐ If they were given access to the corporate Discord — and they _might_ not be given access, but if they are given access — was it given to them, can they see whatever channels they need to see, and were they able to post to a channel?
+☐ If they were given access to the corporate Discord — and they _might_ not be given access, but if they are given access — was it given to them, can they see whatever **Discord channels** they need to see, and were they able to post to a channel?

-☐ If they were given a access to the corporate Discord — and they _might_ not be given access, but if they are given access — were they trained how to use the corporate Discord?
+☐ If they were given a access to the corporate Discord — and they _might_ not be given access, but if they are given access — were they trained how to use the corporate **Discord**?

-☐ If they were given access to the corporate GitHub — and they _might_ not be given access, but if they are given access — was it given to them, can they see whatever parts of Discord they need to see?
+☐ If they were given access to the corporate GitHub — and they _might_ not be given access, but if they are given access — was it given to them, can they see whatever parts of **GitHub** they need to see?

-☐ If they were given access to the corporate GitHub — and they _might_ not be given access, but if they are given access — were they trained how to use the corporate GitHub?
+☐ If they were given access to the corporate GitHub — and they _might_ not be given access, but if they are given access — were they trained how to use the corporate **GitHub**?

 ☐ Has weekly **1-on-1 meetings** been scheduled between the **new person** and their **Lead**?